 Times of great change means looking back to ponder – what have I learned, who have I become?
 It’s too early to write a “best of times and the worst of times” story; history will judge later.
 But a year ago I jotted down a list of “silver linings” in an effort to get through a quarantine I thought would last just weeks!
 The year was layered with so much else – politics, protests, natural disasters, personal loss – that I didn’t continue.
 My spirits rose and fell, I rallied and practiced resilience, and huddled close to home.
-The silver linings haven’t dulled to a tarnish, but my optimism might be more reality-based.
-Here’s how some of them look – before, and now.
+The silver linings haven’t dulled to a tarnish, but my optimism might now be more reality-based.
+Here’s how some of them look – the before, and the now.

 KINDNESS & CONNECTION

 The Chinese government sent medical supplies, personnel, and experience to Italy and the US.

 Around the world, people took to their porches and balconies to applaud medical staff, to sing, even playing bingo.

 Adversity brings out kindness, humor, people sharing resources, words of support, wisdom, entertainment, random acts of kindness.